Kahnawà:ke and Entain officially call time on Sports Interaction partnership

 The MCK said in a statement that effective Oct.
 28, its wholly-owned Mohawk Online Limited (MOL) has ended its longstanding exclusive partnership with Entain subsidiary Avid International Ltd.

-Sports Interaction was one of the first brands to be licensed by the Kahnawà:ke Gaming Commission (KGC), dating back to the 1990s, while Avid has been a B2B supplier to Mohawk Online.
-Entain purchased Avid in 2022, the same year Ontario launched its commercial, regulated market.
-Since 2022, Mohawk Online has operated Sports Interaction in Canada outside Ontario.
+Sports Interaction was one of the first brands licensed by the Kahnawà:ke Gaming Commission (KGC) back in the 1990s, while Avid has been a B2B supplier to Mohawk Online.
+Under former CEO Jette Nygaard-Andersen, Entain purchased Avid for $300 million in 2022, the same year Ontario launched its commercial, regulated market.
+Since 2022, Mohawk Online has operated Sports Interaction in Canada outside Ontario as Avid’s only Canadian client.

 “MOL’s operation of Sports Interaction generated important revenues for the community for some time,” said the MCK in a statement.
 Per The Eastern Door, MOL has paid $23 million in gaming dividends to Kahnawàke since 2015.